-* Have a plan in case you get separated, or someone needs to go to the restroom.
-Pick a route near a restaurant or gas station or stick close to home.
-Pick a safe spot for your kids to go and wait if you get separated until you can get back to them.
+Make a plan in case you get separated, or someone needs to go to the restroom.
+I try to stay near home or a shopping center that has bathrooms.
+Pick a safe spot for your kids to wait if you get separated until you can get back to them.

-*Make sure your visible.
+Make sure cars can see you.
 Mom and Dad that means you too.
-Glow in the dark jewelry, glow sticks, flashing necklaces, reflective tape, and flashlights help.
+Glow sticks, flashing necklaces, reflective tape, and flashlights work well.
 I make sure my kids have a glow necklace and stick on their neck.
 I place extra glow in the dark bracelets on them to make sure they are harder to miss.

-*Discuss how to check candy with your kids before leaving and make it clear they should not eat anything until it is inspected and why.
-This Popsugar article is helpful. https://www.popsugar.com/moms/How-Check-Your-Child-Halloween-Candy-42299562
+Tell your kids you need to check their candy before leaving.
+Make it clear they should eat nothing until it is inspected and why.
+This Popsugar article is helpful.

-*If it's your kids first year going out alone establish ground rules.
-Set up a time for them to check in or to call.
+If it's your kids first year going out alone establish ground rules.
+Kids need to check in or call.
 I have Life 360 on our phones so if the kids don't answer I know where they are.
 The first year they go out alone can be a little nerve wrecking but thanks to cell phones we can worry less.